A Mac category report

 Best desktop pets for Mac, 2026

 An indie buyer's guide from the people who make one of them.
-Seven apps that actually run on macOS right now — free, paid, cozy, and chaotic.
+Eight apps whose official listings currently offer Mac builds — free, paid, cozy, and chaotic.

 The short answer

-Most roundups of "best desktop pets for Mac" are thin, list the same few apps, and do not check whether the Mac build still runs.
+Most roundups of "best desktop pets for Mac" are thin, list the same few apps, and do not check whether a Mac build is still officially offered.
 This one tries to be honest.
-If an app is effectively Windows-only, that gets a note.
-If an app still requires Java on modern macOS, that gets mentioned.
+If an app has platform limits, paid add-ons, or a runtime requirement, that gets a note.
 If there is a better fork, we point at the fork.

 Disclosure.
 We make Paw-Paw.
 That is why it is listed first.
 We have tried to be fair about where it is worse than the alternatives — see the "not great if" lines under each app.
 None of the other apps paid to be here; they are just what currently exists in this category on macOS.